chclau/timers/README.md

 # timers
-Code for the timers block tutorial from fpgasite - fpgasite.blogspot.com
+Code for the VHDL timers block tutorial from fpgasite - http://fpgasite.blogspot.com